William Halsey Jr.: Personal life

 While at the University of Virginia he met Frances Cooke Grandy (1887–1968) of Norfolk, Virginia, whom Halsey called "Fan".
-After his return from the Great White Fleet's circumnavigation of the globe and upon his promotion to the rank of full lieutenant he was able to persuade her to marry him.
+After his return from the Great White Fleet's circumnavigation of the globe and upon his promotion to the rank of full lieutenant he persuaded her to marry him.
 They married on 1 December 1909, at Christ Church in Norfolk.
 Among the ushers were Halsey's friends Thomas C. Hart and Husband E. Kimmel.
-Fan developed manic depression in the late 1930s and eventually had to live apart from Halsey.
-The couple had two children, Margaret Bradford (10 October 1910 – 15 December 1979) and William Frederick Halsey III (8 September 1915 – 23 September 2003).
-Halsey is also the great-uncle of actor Charles Oliver Hand, known professionally as Brett Halsey, who chose his stage name as a reference to him.